zenith-parsec/melontype/README.md

 This is also the 2nd attempt at doing it, and it's only as good (ha!) as it is because I learned so much from how badly it did with the first attempt.

+## comments from initial commit
-From the top of the source file when I initially committed it:
+below is the comment From the top of the source file when I initially committed it. this comment is out of date, and reflects the initial commit state of the code the current comment is likely to shrink as things are documented elsewhere and problems are solved.

 ```
 // this is terrible code.
 // not even being self-deprecating.